 The passage of the Elementary and Secondary Education Act (ESEA) in 1965 committed the Federal government to help schools, especially in providing extra help to children who were disadvantaged by poverty and its effects.
 In the Fall of 1966, Congress amended the ESEA to create the Migrant Education Program to address the special needs of mobile farm worker children.

 The first programs for migrant children were implemented in the Fall of 1967 with a total Federal allocation of $9 million.

-Today the Migrant Education Program serves more than half a million children in 49 states.
-The Federal commitment is $386.5 million for the 2007 federal fiscal year which begins October 1, 2006 and ends September 30, 2007.
+Today the Migrant Education Program serves as many as 300,000 children in 46 states.
+The Federal commitment is $375 million for the 2020 federal fiscal year which began October 1, 2019 and ends September 30, 2020.
 With those funds, states and local schools provide a broad range of instructional and support services to supplement regular classroom instruction and help overcome barriers arising from mobility and educational disruption.
 Most states offer special programs in the summer.
 Many states make special efforts to reach preschool children and older out-of-school youth who have not graduated.